Manish-Thakur/Manish-Thakur/README.md

 # Let's talk about Manish [![HitCount](http://hits.dwyl.com/Manish-Thakur/Manish-Thakur.svg)](http://hits.dwyl.com/Manish-Thakur/Manish-Thakur)

 As someone who is always passionate for learning more about new technologies and experiencing old ones.
 Manish grew up developing python scripts, responsive web applications and ever since he's a self taught app developer.
 From those humble beginnings, he has evolved into a Full Stack Developer who loves working with cutting edge tools and technologies, experimenting design×development×data integrations and keen to share his experience with people around the world.
 In his free time, he likes to enjoy a cup of coffee ☕️ , watching good movies & tv shows 👯 .
-He is also a backpacker who likes to go on frequent trips! 😄
+He is also a backpacker who likes to go on frequent trips !

   <!-- * 👨🏻‍💻 &nbsp; Works at **Afiniti** as Full Stack Engineer, a multinational data and software company. -->